open/close all folders

 - Super Mario Galaxy 2 contains one incredibly difficult comet mission in the Rolling Coaster Galaxy: you have to collect purple coins while riding on an extremely hard to control ball, with no way to backtrack.
 Oh, and did we mention that you have to complete it in under two minutes?!
 Some of the coins are scattered about on the platforms in between slide sections, and if you aren't ultra-precise in rolling over them, you will either run out of time or be forced to leave them behind and possibly fall short of 100.

 - The Beat Block Galaxy, by itself, isn't hard: a set of yellow blocks and a set of green blocks alternate being solid, and you just have to listen for the musical cue for each switch, which happens every eight beats.
-The comet mission has you repeat the mission in double-time... except, actually, it's quadruple-time, with the blocks alternating every two beats.
+The comet mission has you repeat the mission in double-time... except that it's actually quadruple-time, with the blocks alternating every two beats.
 It's a good idea not to jump toward any block that is solid, as it most likely won't be anymore by the time you reach it.
 As if this wasn't enough, whereas in the normal mission you only have to collect five Silver Stars on what is a single side of a pyramid with alternating green/yellow blocks, the comet mission has a full pyramid to go around, with the Silver Stars scattered all around it.
 You do get Yoshi to "help" you out, although an ill-timed flutter jump can send you falling to your doom as well.

 - Green Stars in general are a pain, as some range from just waiting on a platform to dissipate from beneath you, to overcoming odd camera angles and controls thanks to gravity so you can leap to your death.
 Some green stars are literally a pain, involving such shenanigans as getting hurt to get rid of a powerup that prevents backflipping or (unless you're Luigi) jumping into lava to burn-bounce into the star.
 That said, some individual Green Stars are worth singling out.